 All operation of the CNC is controlled from the operator's panel.
-The control panel is composed of the CRT display, the keypad, On/Off switches, Load meter, Jog handle, and EMERGENCY STOP, CYCLE START, and FEED HOLD buttons.
+The control panel is composed of the CRT display, the keypad, On/Off switch, Load meter, Handle, EMERGENCY STOP, CYCLE START, and FEED HOLD buttons.

 The keypad is a flat membrane type that requires approximately eight (8) ounces of pressure.
 The SHIFT button replaces the function of the numeric buttons with the white characters in the upper left corner.
 The SHIFT button must be pressed once before each shifted character.
 Pressing the SHIFT button twice will turn off shift.